szeka9/CompressionMethods-project/README.md

   3. based on a frequency threshold, create an encoding map with two columns: if column1=symbolA, column2=symbolB then the consequent symbol of symbolA should be XORed with symbolB
   4. execute the encoding on the input data using the encoding table (starting from the first symbol)

-The algorithm performs well during text compression since natural language can be well described with Markov models.
-I have also tested network traffic data (see also: samples).
+The algorithm was mostly tested on network traffic data (.pcap), and in some cases there is noticable difference in the compression.

-Please note, that the current implementation does not support exporting the compressed data but information is displayed in the console (see also: Example output).
+Please note, that the current implementation does not support exporting the compressed data but information about the compression is displayed in the console (see also: Example output).

 ## How to run